wikifactory/stepcode-example/README.md

 ## Install Prequisites

-This is a minimal C++ example for STEPcode library from here: http://stepcode.github.io/docs/p21_cpp_example/
+This is a bunch of examples for the STEPcode library: http://stepcode.github.io/

-I use this project to walk you through the process of compiling the STEPcode library and setting up an environment in which the p21mini.cpp file can be successfully compiled into a binary.
+I use this project to walk you through the process of compiling the STEPcode library and setting up an environment for compiling these examples.

 STEPcode is a C++ project which uses cmake as build system, so it is going to be neccessary that you'll have cmake, make and gcc installed on your system so that they can be run from the command line (and git too):